tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I studied and applied some concepts of forms in html and how to use the post method.

 **Thoughts**: The use of forms that I'm learning in my personal project, in the future I see that it can be very useful on my work.

+### Day 47 June 29, 2020

+**Today's Progress**: Today I put the data that I scrapped for my work in an excel file with the Python library openpyxl.

+**Thoughts**: Openpyxl is very easy to use, and the data formatted in a spreadsheet is much more easier to read and analyze.